 Our plans for this weekend are up in the air until Jen tells us when she gets off of work.

 14. On the ball

-If you’re on the ball it means that you’re very quick to understand certain things, very prepared for something or react quickly (and correctly) to a situation.
+If you’re on the ball, it means that you’re very quick to understand things or react quickly (and correctly) to a situation.

 15. Get over something